Waleedj2022skipq/Sculptor_TS_Waleed/sprint1/README.md

 ## Fasten your sear belt!

-**In order to run the code files properly, one must fist configure these pre-reqs properly**
+**In order to run the code files properly, one must first configure these pre-reqs properly**

 Following items are mandatory in case of using a WSL (Ubuntu >= 20.4) Image.
   1. Node Verson Manager (NVM) [Latest Preferred]()